denissimon/medication-reviews-scraper/README.md

-# Drug Reviews Scraper
+# Medication Reviews Scraper

-This scraper collects a list of drugs and reviews about them from the [AskaPatient.com](https://www.askapatient.com).
-The collected data is processed and saved in a structured format in JSON files for subsequent use in NLP tasks, ML model training.
+This scraper collects a list of medications and reviews on them from [AskaPatient.com](https://www.askapatient.com).
+The collected data is processed and saved in a structured JSON format for subsequent use in NLP tasks, ML model training.

-The folder where the result is saved is [`output`](https://github.com/denissimon/drug-reviews-scraper/tree/main/output).
-The [`output/examples`](https://github.com/denissimon/drug-reviews-scraper/tree/main/output/examples) folder contains some examples of finished results.
+The folder where the results are saved is [`output`](https://github.com/denissimon/medication-reviews-scraper/tree/main/output).
+The [`output/examples`](https://github.com/denissimon/medication-reviews-scraper/tree/main/output/examples) folder contains some examples of finished results.

 `proxies.txt` - a set of proxy server addresses.